cal-poly-dxhub/semantic-lighthouse/README.md

 ## Overview

-Semantic-Lighthouse is an automated solution that transforms board meeting videos and agenda documents into comprehensive meeting minutes.
+minute-maker is an automated solution that transforms board meeting videos and agenda documents into comprehensive meeting minutes.
 The system processes video recordings alongside agenda documents to generate structured PDF minutes with direct links back to the relevant video segments.

 #### Key Features